PolarAPP: Beyond Polarization Demosaicking for Polarimetric Applications: Experiment

 \textbf{$w/o$ $\mathcal{D}$ in training}.
 We remove the demosaicker and train the task network directly on CPFA-processed inputs, which matches the task-only pipeline used by SfPUEL in our comparisons.
 This variant leads to significant performance drop on both SfP and DfP, indicating that a task network alone cannot reliably compensate for the lack of explicit polarization demosaicking.

 \textbf{Task-agnostic $\mathcal{D}$}.
 We further include a two-stage baseline where $\mathcal{D}$ is trained alone with $\mathcal{L}_d$ (including $\mathcal{L}_{eit}$) and then frozen while $\mathcal{T}$ is trained with $\mathcal{L}_t$ only.
-Compared with PolarAPP, this task-agnostic pipeline remains inferior and can even hurt SfP due to distribution mismatch.
+Compared with PolarAPP, this task-agnostic pipeline remains inferior, indicating that a fidelity-oriented $\mathcal{D}$ can be suboptimal for downstream utility even when $\mathcal{T}$ is trained on its fixed outputs.
+This supports the need for task-aware coupling between demosaicking and downstream prediction.

 \textbf{$w/o$ $\mathcal{L}_{eit}$}.
 Removing the equivariant imaging transformation loss $\mathcal{L}_{eit}$ significantly reduces DoLP/AoP reconstruction quality and in turn harms downstream accuracy, confirming that $\mathcal{L}_{eit}$ provides effective self-supervision for stable polarization demosaicking under limited paired data.